-Other quality indicators measure the rate of negative outcomes.
-Performing chronic dialysis treatment can generate different complications.
+Other quality indicators measure the rate of negative outcomes, as performing chronic dialysis treatment can generate different complications.
 Among the most common are infections of different types, specially septic infections.
 The level of cleanliness of the establishments and the reutilization of dialyzers usually determine to a large extent the incidence of infections in a facility (Grieco and McDevitt, 2017).
 The rate of complications, septic infections and survival have been used to measure quality in the literature on the industrial organization of dialysis care (Grieco and McDevitt, 2017; Eliason, 2022; Eliason et al., 2024).

-There are higher dialysis risk factors among the poor: non-treatment at early stages, poorly treated diabetes, lack of adherence to medication and bad diet.
+As often happens in various medical conditions, there are higher chronic kidney disease risk factors among the poor, related to non-treatment at early stages, poorly treated diabetes, lack of adherence to medication and bad diet.
 Conversely, dialysis also makes people more economically vulnerable, mainly because such a time-consuming treatment and poor health make it harder to maintain a full-time job.
 There are also factors non-related to economic status that play a role in entry to dialysis, such as genetic background and age.